keithrozario/lambda-cache/README.md

     return response
 ```

 _Note: The caching logic runs only at invocation, regardless of how long the function runs.
-A 15 minute lambda function will not refresh the parameter, unless explicitly refreshed.
-Caching 'within' an invocation is less relevant as caching 'across' invocations._
+A 15 minute lambda function will not refresh the parameter, unless explicitly refreshed using get_cache_ssm.
+The library is primary interested in caching 'across' invocation rather than 'within' an invocation_

 ## Change cache entry settings

-For simplicity the name of the parameter is automatically shortened to the string after the last slash('/') character.
+The name of the parameter is simply shortened to the string after the last slash('/') character of its name.
 This means `/production/app/var` and `test/app/var` resolve to just `var`.
-To over-ride this default, use the `entry_name` argument for the decorator:
+To over-ride this default, use `entry_name`:

 ```python
 from aws_lambda_cache import ssm_cache